 In 2012 an attempt was made to carry out a program in Osaka in which public officials had to report all the tattoos they had, down to the smallest detail.
 Failure to do so was even threatened with lower pay or even losing their jobs.

 This new initiative was carried out by the Mayor of Osaka, Toru Hashimoto.
 Hashimoto’s campaign was intended to expel tattooed people from the government and improve its image of the government.

-Although in Western countries this may seem somewhat exaggerated, in Japan the tattoo has a connotation strongly related to criminality.
-I will put two examples that can more or less explain this behavior.
+Although this may seem somewhat exaggerated in Western countries, in Japan, the tattoo has a connotation strongly related to criminality.

 Recent Changes To The Way Tattoos Are Perceived In Japan